Baptiste-mrch/LogitechGHub_MQTT_batteries/README.md

 To make this script run on startup, make a bat file that execute the `LG_hub_mqtt_daemon.py` script, and put it on your startup folder (`shell:startup`).
 It's also possible to create an executable using PyInstaller.

 ## Structure of the project
-I'm certainely not a developper, this project was possible only with the help of the repo mentionned above and generative AI.
+I'm certainly not a developper, this project was only possible with the help of the repo mentionned above and generative AI.
 If you have any suggesion or question regarding the code, feel free.

 I constructed this project around 2 mains script : `LG_hub_devices_battery_info.py` and `LG_hub_mqtt_daemon.py`
 ### - LG_hub_devices_battery_info.py
 This code talk to the private G Hub api using WebSocket connection.
-It has 2 mains functions :
+It has 2 main functions :
 <details><summary>get_all_devices_info() : retrieve all the data from devices in a JSON format (example with Pro X Wireless & G502 Hero inside G Hub)</summary>

   ```json